Diabetes Mellitus Interagency Coordinating Committee (DMICC)

 Through Meetings: DMICC meetings provide in-depth information from the various programs and from experts outside the government on diabetes and its complications; help to catalyze new projects; and coordinate projects involving several agencies.

 Through Strategic Planning: The DMICC also plays a key role with respect to strategic planning for diabetes research.
-For example, Advances and Emerging Opportunities in Diabetes Research: A Strategic Planning Report of the DMICC (February 2011) and Advances and Emerging Opportunities in Type 1 Diabetes Research: A Strategic Plan (August 2006) were developed under the auspices of the DMICC with broad external input.
+For example, Advances and Emerging Opportunities in Diabetes Research: A Strategic Planning Report of the DMICC (February 2011) was developed under the auspices of the DMICC with broad external input.
 Many ongoing clinical studies are collaborative efforts involving multiple NIH Institutes and Centers and other government components, and coordination through DMICC was important for research planning efforts.

 Through Development and Coordination of Special Programs: For example, the DMICC plays an important role in providing input on diabetes research supported by the trans-HHS Special Statutory Funding Program for Type 1 Diabetes Research.
 This special program is led by the NIDDK and involves numerous Institutes and Centers of the NIH, as well as the CDC.